Finally woke up to a bright, bright sun shiny day!

 Yet again it was revealed that there was a DaVinci currently on site which we could see for a separate, expensive fee considering that would be all that we’d see as it was housed in a small room.

 Our tour ended with a brief history of the immense cathedral bell that took several people to ring.
 Only on very special occasions is it rung and could be heard citywide and further.

 We were right by the dragon, basically my side of town.
 Well I knew where we were anyway.

 I popped into a wok spot for dinner and a beer and was soon presented one of the spiciest, most delicious noodle meals I’d have on this trip.
 Not very Polish, but I do love noodles!

 It was a good yet sad day as it was my last at my friend’s apartment.
 They were returning from their trip so I was back to the hostel life.

 I was sort of looking forward to it as I hoped to stay around city centre, get a good view of the old city.

-Plus I had a couple days to see my friends.
+Plus I had a couple of days to see my friends.

 Beer: CK Brower Jasne